The Day Suicide Changed My Life Forever

-Update: I wrote this eight years ago and post it each and every year on the anniversary of his death.
+Update: I originally wrote this in 2010 and have posted it each and every year on the anniversary of his death.
 For years, I've done this for me.
-This year, I post it for you.
+This year, on the 15th anniversary of my friend's death, I post it for you.
 I want you to know the signs.
 I want you to be aware of what people may be going through.
 I want you to avoid feeling how I do when I read it myself.
 Please take the time to care for one another.

 “It’s too bad Tim has to work today.
 We could hang out,” I thought as we finished up lunch.
 Well, maybe after I get the kids home and down for a nap, I’ll check in on him to see how he’s holding up.